 3. Chioggia Beets (Striped Beets)

 Chioggia beets are naturally striped – some are a subtle yellow-and-orange combination while others come with a brilliant red-and-cream candy cane effect.
-Use them as you would other beets and know that the stunning striping often fades when cooked.
+Use them as you would other beets and know that the stunning striping usually fades when cooked.

 4. Baby Beets

 Any beet can be sold as a "baby beet."
 They are simply the beets that are pulled to thin the field and make room for other beets to grow.
 Smart farmers sell these small specimens as a specialty item.
-They are very tender and tend to have beautiful, luscious greens – don't let those go to waste!
+They are very tender and usually have beautiful, luscious greens – don't let those go to waste!
 I like to serve baby beets with their greens.